DieracDelta/DieracDelta.github.io/posts/2021-09-24-neovim-nix.md

 printf "\nalias nix=\"NP_LOCATION=$NIX_PORTABLE_LOC NP_RUNTIME='bwrap' $PWD/nix-portable nix\"\n" >> $HOME/.bashrc
 ```

 Nix portable is an awesome project that spins up an unprivileged container with `nix` and `flakes` installed.
-We snag the executable (bash script) on line 6, then run it on line 5.
+We first snag the `nix-portable` executable (bash script) on line 2, then run it on line 5.
 We tell `nix-portable` to use `$PWD/.nix-portable` as its container root directory by setting `NP_LOCATION`, and to use bubblewrap by setting `NP_RUNTIME` to bubblewrap.

 Line 6 sets up the binary cache.
 The idea is to have Github CI (we'll get to this later) build neovim from source with our configuration and all our language servers/plugins and push it to a binary cache (using Cachix).
 We'll then pull down this "built" artifact from the binary cache on the server we wish to run on.

 We'll be generating our vim configuration using `nix`.
-As a result, there's an `edit.sh` script that will listen for changes and regenerate our configuration.
-We'll set `autoload` in neovim to listen for the change to `flake.nix` and rebuilt our lua config.
-The script:
+As a result, there's an `edit.sh` script that will listen for writes to the `flake.nix` file and regenerate our configuration based on its output.
+We'll set `autoload` in neovim to listen for the change to the generated lua config.
+The edit script:

 ```bash
 #!/usr/bin/env bash